Believer's baptism: Protestant Reformation

 In the early church, instances of baptisms following conversion to Christianity are recorded.
 Advocates of believers' baptism argue that this implies infants would not be baptized since they could not profess faith for themselves.
 Beginning with Augustine, the church solidified the practice of infant baptism and there is little mention of competing practices until the 1500s.
 Augustine held the view that baptism was a requirement for the washing away of sins.
 He was faced with the issue of whether an unconscious or unwilling individual on their deathbed should be baptized; he felt it was better to err on the side of caution and baptize such a person.

 Michael Servetus and the Zwickau prophets opposed infant baptism.
 Additionally, Andreas Karlstad opposed infant baptism but did not demand rebaptism of once baptized infants.

-In the early 16th century, the Anabaptist movement began demanding that baptismal candidates be able to make a freely chosen confession of faith, thus rejecting the baptism of infants.
+In the early 16th century, the Anabaptist movement began demanding that baptismal candidates be able to make a freely chosen profession of faith, thus rejecting the baptism of infants.
 This, and other doctrinal differences, led both Catholics and Protestants to persecute the Anabaptists, executing them by fire, sword, or drowning.
 Major Anabaptist theologians included: Balthasar Hubmaier, Jakob Hutter, Melchior Hofmann, John of Leiden and Menno Simons.
 Ulrich Zwingli once met Balthasar Hubmaier and agreed that infant baptism should be discontinued, however Zwingli would later become a persecutor of those who denied infant baptism.
 However Hubmaier would allow infant baptism in extreme situations.

 Historians trace the earliest "Baptist" church to 1609 in Amsterdam in the Dutch Republic, with English Separatist John Smyth as its pastor.
 In 1641, the Baptist movements began adopting baptism by immersion.
 Some of them may have insisted on credobaptism by affusion a few decades earlier.

 Advocates of believer's baptism contend that non-Biblical records are not authoritative, and that no evidence exists from the Bible or early Christian literature that infant baptism was practiced by the apostles.

 Arguments for credobaptism

 Scripture

 Advocates of believer's baptism argue that the New Testament does not describe instances of infant baptism, and that during the New Testament era, the early church required converts to have conscious, deliberate faith in Jesus Christ.

 Advocates for believer's baptism use Acts 2 to support their view, where Peter commanded to believe before baptism took place.
 Credobaptists also argue that Jesus' baptism as an adult, and not as an infant, is supportive of believer's baptism.

-Gavin Ortlund argued that the parallel with circumcision supports believer's baptism, arguing that since circumcision was given to the children of Abraham (Genesis 17:9) and that in the New Testament, only believers are called sons of Abraham (Galatians 3:7), thus supporting believer's baptism.
+Gavin Ortlund argues that the parallel with circumcision supports believer's baptism, arguing that since circumcision was given to the children of Abraham (Genesis 17:9) and that in the New Testament, only believers are called sons of Abraham (Galatians 3:7), thus supporting believer's baptism.